 There are two things Latter-day Saints get really excited about: general conference and Disney.
 So what happens when you put them together?
 Over the years, there have been several Disney-related stories or comments used in conference talks to make a point or share a value.
 Here are a few of them.

-Note: Many of these references are from the book versions of their stories, but are included since they are most familiar to us today because of their Disney adaptations.
+Note: Many of these references are from the book versions of their movie adaptations but are included since they are most familiar to us today because of their Disney interpretations.

 First Counselor in the First Presidency, April 1998, “Look to God and Live”